Last updated on May 6th, 2022 at 06:31 am

 The Troy Lee Designs Stage is another full-face enduro helmet that is made for maximum protection on enduro riding but also maintains the lightweight feature needed for uphills and flat pedal sections.

-You can also check out the Fox Meta, which is ideal for trail and cross-country rides.
-It is priced at around $170 to $200.
-This features a Fidlock magnetic buckle strap, a three-position adjustable system, and a goggle-compatible design for seamless goggle straps.
+You can also check out the Fox Meta mountain bike helmet, which is ideal for trail and cross-country rides.
+It is priced at around $170 to $200, making this one of the best mountain bike helmets on this list.

 All beginner mountain bikers should know that if they want to maximize the fun and enjoyment they get from this sport, they must get the right gears and equipment even if that means spending more.